Sunday, June 02, 2013

 I was reminded of it the other day, when a man came to the rectory to ask me to go and anoint his mother, an elderly woman in one of our local nursing homes whose health was deteriorating pretty rapidly.

-He also came by to ask me what the Church teaches about end of life issues.
+He also came by to ask me what the Church teaches about end-of-life issues.
 For example: When is a person morally obligated to undergo a certain medical treatment, and when is it morally permissible to say no to that same treatment?
 What’s the difference between extraordinary and ordinary means of maintaining or restoring health?
 Are we morally obligated as Catholics to do everything we can to stay alive, even if there’s little or no reasonable expectation of recovery (barring a miracle)?

 These were some of the questions I tried to address with this man during my conversation with him that day—along with the very important topic of nutrition and hydration.
 Back in 2007, the Bishops of the United States asked Rome to clarify whether or not feeding and giving water to a sick and dying person were to be considered extraordinary or ordinary means of care.
 (That’s a very important issue because we’re only morally obliged to use ordinary means.)
 The Sacred Congregation for the Doctrine of the Faith answered by saying that food and hydration are ALWAYS to be considered ORDINARY MEANS.